Why Are Flags Half-Staff Today, Dec. 8? See the State Proclamations

-Why are flags half-staff on Sunday, December 8?
-Although yesterday, December 7, we had a national half-staff proclamation from President Donald Trump for Pearl Harbor Remembrance Day, there are no national proclamations in place today.
-It’s possible that some households might still have their flags at half staff from yesterday.
-But a number of states have proclamations in place from sunrise to sunset today also.
+Why are flags half-staff on Tuesday, December 10?
+Although there are no national half-staff proclamations from President Donald Trump today, a number of states do have proclamations in place from sunrise to sunset.
 Here’s a look at the people being honored or remembered today by lowered flags across the country.

 States Are Lowering Their Flags in the Memory of Those No Longer with Us